 iRender Render Farm is a Professional GPU-Acceleration Cloud Rendering Service provider in HPC optimization for rendering tasks, CGI, VFX with over 30.000 customers and being appreciated in many global rankings ( e.g: CGDirector, Lumion Official, Radarrender, InspirationTuts CAD, All3DP).
 Users will remotely connect to our server, install their software only one time and easily do any intensive tasks like using their local computers.

 Take your render performance to the next level with the AMD Ryzen Threadripper PRO 3955WX and AMD Ryzen Threadripper PRO 5975WX.
 Both are built using the 7nm Zen Core Architecture with the sWRX8 socket, this processor is designed to deliver exceptional performance for professionals such as artists, architects, engineers, and data scientists.
 AMD Ryzen Threadripper PRO 3955WX is 16 cores and 32 threads with a 3.9 GHz base clock frequency, 4.3 GHz boost frequency, and 64MB of L3 cache; while AMD Ryzen Threadripper PRO 5975WX is 32 cores, 64 threads with a 3.6 GHz base clock frequency, 4.5 GHz boost frequency, and 128MB of L3 cache, these processors significantly reduce rendering times for 8K videos, high-resolution photos, and 3D models.
 A faster CPU will allow you to extract mesh data, load textures, and prepare scene data more quickly.

 Moreover, on-demand NVLink helps you increase the amount of VRAM to 24 x 2 = 48 GB which is powerful enough for very large projects/cache.
 We are confident that we are the only render farm where you can experience NVLink and Multi-GPU with Redshift.

-With all the outstanding advantages mentioned above, you must have found yourself the perfect choice for Redshift renderer.
-We believe the quality of support we provide is as vital as the technology we deliver.
-We provide unmatched support tailored to your specific needs and goals.
-What Redshift users can get from iRender is not only the best quality products but also the high security and the most comfortable render time.
+With all the outstanding advantages mentioned above, you must have found yourself the perfect choice for Redshift.
+The unmatched support tailored to your specific needs and goals will help you have the most comfortable render time.

 So, do not hesitate anymore to waste your time, please register for an account today to experience our service and reach a new level of cloud rendering.
 You can contact us via Whatsapp: (+84) 912-515-500/ Skype: iRender Support or email [email protected] for the fastest advice and support.